 Of course you need to build up an audience before you can actually do any of this.
-To find this audience and increase your readership, you need to commit to and develop your fan page to ensure optimal functionality.
-Content is king, after all.
-Badges and widgets, both Facebook’s own and those you receive from Mybestseller, are one way to go about this.
+Facebook’s algorithm is notoriously harsh on new pages, so don’t get disheartened if your audience is growing slowly.
+To grow your audience and increase your readership, you need to commit to and develop your fan page.
+This means creating quality content and spreading the word elsewhere.
+Additionally, badges and widgets, both Facebook’s own and those you receive from Mybestseller, can be useful in this regard.

 In addition to managing your own Facebook author page, we highly recommend joining exisiting writer communities on the platform.
 These groups often let you present your own book project, including links, excerpts and teasers, to other authors.
 You’ll likely get likes, constructive feedback and enthusiastic responses in these dedicated communities.
 At the same time these groups offer a lively exchange of information between authors concerning topics you might not have thought about before: from book production to legal issues.
 This is where the whole world of authors meets and informs each other.

 Keep in mind: read the rules of each group you join!
 Some only allow the exchange of information and questions.
 In other groups you may also be allowed to promote your own book!

 Now, we know what you’re thinking.
 Looking up and joining all these different Facebook groups sounds tedious and time-consuming.
 That’s why we’ve looked up a bunch of them for you already.
 The list below includes a selection of 60 groups that will help you promote your book.

 Twitter and book marketing – how does it work?